jrbourbeau/dagmanager/README.md

 # HTCondor DAGMan management

-The Directed Acyclic Graph Manager (DAGMan) is an extremely useful tool for submitting and managing a high voume of [HTCondor](https://research.cs.wisc.edu/htcondor/) jobs.
-However, when the number of jobs becomes large, especially when there are inter-job dependencies, actually making the DAGMan submission file can become a pain.
+[HTCondor](https://research.cs.wisc.edu/htcondor/) is a an open-source framework for high throughput computing developed at the University of Wisconsin–Madison.
+One of the most useful features of HTCondor is the Directed Acyclic Graph Manager (DAGMan), a tool for submitting and managing a high volume of interrelated jobs.

-This project helps build and submit complex DAGMan submission files in a straight-forward manner.
+In my everyday work, I rely heavily on DAGMan.
+However, I’ve found when the number of jobs becomes large, actually making the DAGMan submission file can become a pain.
+This issue prompted me to make dagmanager, a tool that helps build and submit complex DAGMan submission files in a straight-forward manner with minimal hassle.

 ## Project overview